 On July 11, 2007, the Company went public making available twenty-five per cent (25%) of its total outstanding shares to the public.
-The Company, thus, became the first petroleum company to list in the Exchange after the enactment of RA 8479 in 1998.
-The aforementioned law encourages petroleum companies to be listed in the Exchange.
+The Company, thus, became the first petroleum

 The Company's operations consist of trading, terminalling and hauling services.
 Under trading, the Company offers its refined petroleum products (including Jet A1) and lubricants to retailers and commercial/industrial customers.
 As of June 30, 2015, the Company has a total of 443 service stations, where 158 service stations are in Luzon, 62 in Visayas and 223 in Mindanao.
 The retail service stations are classified as CODO or DODO.